-ABSTRACT On-surface dehalogenative reaction has been promising in the construction of nanostructures with diverse morphologies and intriguing electronic properties, while halogen (X), as the main byproduct, often impedes the formation of extended nanostructures and property characterization, and the reaction usually requires high C-X activation temperatures, especially on relatively inert Au(111).
-Enormous efforts in precursor design, halogen-to-halide conversion, and introduction of extrinsic metal atoms have been devoted to either eliminating dissociated halogens or reducing reaction barriers.
-However, it is still challenging to separate halogens from molecular systems while facilitating C-X activation under mild conditions.
+ABSTRACT: On-surface dehalogenative reactions have been promising in the construction of nanostructures with diverse morphologies and intriguing electronic properties, while halogen (X), as the main byproduct, often impedes the formation of extended nanostructures and property characterization, and the reaction usually requires high C-X activation temperatures, especially on relatively inert Au(111).
+Enormous efforts in precursor design, halogen-to-halide conversion, and the introduction of extrinsic metal atoms have been devoted to either eliminating dissociated halogens or reducing reaction barriers.
+However, it is still challenging to s Supporting Information separate halogens from molecular systems while facilitating C-X activation under mild conditions.
 Herein, a versatile halogen separation strategy has been developed based on the introduction of extrinsic sodium (Na) into dehalogenative reactions on Au(111) as model systems that both isolates the dissociated halogens and facilitates the C-Br activation under mild conditions.
-Moreover, the combination of scanning tunneling microscopy imaging and density functional theory calculations reveals the formation of sodium halides (NaX) from halogens in these separation processes, as well as the reduction in reaction temperatures and barriers, demonstrating the versatility of extrinsic sodium as an effective "cleaner" and "dehalogenator" of surface halogens.
+Moreover, the combination of scanning tunneling microscopy imaging and density functional theory calculations reveals the formation of sodium halides (NaX) from halogens in these separation processes as well as the reduction in reaction temperatures and barriers, demonstrating the versatility of extrinsic sodium as an effective "cleaner" and "dehalogenator" of surface halogens.
 Our study demonstrates a valuable strategy to facilitate the on-surface dehalogenative reactions, which will assist in the precise fabrication of low-dimensional carbon nanostructures.

-KEYWORDS: on-surface synthesis, C-Br activation, dehalogenative reaction, scanning tunneling microscopy, density functional theory

-On-surface synthesis has shown great promise in fabricating low-dimensional nanostructures with atomic precision for potential molecule-based electronics, such as graphene nanoribbons and other carbon-based nanostructures.
-Among various on-surface reactions, Ullmann-type dehalogenative coupling reaction, as the most widely used one, has successfully constructed carbon nanostructures with diverse morphologies and intriguing electronic properties.
-Despite the pre-designed and well-controlled reaction manner, dehalogenative coupling reactions suffer from surrounding halogen obstacles, prohibiting the construction of extended carbon nanostructures and the property characterization, as well as high activation temperatures accompanied by the desorption of precursors especially on inert Au(111).
+KEYWORDS: on-surface synthesis, C-Br activation, dehalogenative reaction, scanning tunneling microscopy, density functional theory n-surface synthesis has shown great promise in fabricating low-dimensional nanostructures with atomic precision for potential molecule-based electronics, such as graphene nanoribbons and other carbon-based nanostructures.1-5 Among various on-surface reactions, an Ullmann-type dehalogenative coupling reaction, as the most widely used one, has successfully constructed carbon nanostructures with diverse morphologies and intriguing electronic properties.6-8 Despite the predesigned and wellcontrolled reaction manner, dehalogenative coupling reactions suffer from surrounding halogen obstacles, prohibiting the construction of extended carbon nanostructures and the property characterization, $^{9-11}$ as well as high activation temperatures accompanied by the desorption of precursors especially on inert Au(111).
 Accordingly, enormous efforts have been devoted to the elimination of dissociated halogens and the reduction of reaction barriers.
-Precursors with larger molecular weight were applied to avoid desorption, and samples were generally annealed at high temperatures to reduce halogens.
-Moreover, converting halogens to halides with low adsorption energy is another strategy.
-Specifically, H2 and Si have been proved to be effective surface dehalogenators to form HBr and SiBr4 from Br, respectively, followed by desorption, 13-15 which, yet, requires harsh reaction conditions (typically high pressure, i.e., in the range of 10-7 mbar, and high substrate temperatures)^{15, 16} with possible quenching of reactive radicals in the former case and produces 1,4-disilabenzene (C4Si2) linkers (embedded in the molecular structures) in the latter.
-17 On the other hand, the introduction of extrinsic metal atoms, e.g., Cu, 18 Pd, 19 Ni, 20 Dy, 21 is an intriguing catalytic approach to lower the reaction temperatures of C-Br activation, with dissociated halogens still remaining and metal atoms strongly embedded in the organometallic structures.
-However, it remains a great challenge to eliminate the negative impacts of halogens while facilitating C-Br activation under mild conditions.
-Therefore, it is of general interest to develop an alternative strategy to both activate the C-Br bonds and isolate the dissociated halogens from target carbon-based nanostructures, which should be significant for the structure construction with atomic precision and accurate property characterization.
+Precursors with larger molecular weight were applied to avoid desorption, and samples were generally annealed at high temperatures to reduce halogens.10-12 Moreover, converting halogens to halides with a low adsorption energy is another strategy.
+Specifically, H2 and Si have been proved to be effective surface dehalogenators to form HBr and SiBr4 from Br, respectively, followed by desorption, $^{13-15}$ which still requires harsh reaction conditions (typically high pressure, i.e., in the range of 10^{-7} mbar, and high substrate temperatures) 15,16 with possible quenching of reactive radicals in the former case and produces 1,4-disilabenzene (C4Si2) linkers (embedded in the molecular structures) in the latter.
+17 On the other hand, the introduction of extrinsic metal atoms, e.g., Cu, 18 Pd, 19 Ni, 20 and Dy, 21 is an intriguing catalytic approach to lower the reaction temperatures of C-Br activation, with dissociated halogens still remaining and metal atoms strongly embedded in the organometallic structures.
+However, it remains a great challenge to eliminate the negative impacts of halogens, while facilitating C-Br activation under mild conditions.
+Therefore, it is of general interest to develop an alternative strategy to both activate the C-Br bonds and isolate the

+Received:December 22, 2023Revised:February 27, 2024Accepted:March 5, 2024Published:March 11, 2024 dissociated halogens from target carbon-based nanostructures, which should be significant for structure construction with atomic precision and accurate property characterization.